 There is a physical ailment that is an actual pain in the butt.
 “Piriformis syndrome is a neuromuscular disorder where pressure from the piriformis muscle, located in the buttocks, causes compression of the sciatic nerve as it passes behind the hip joint,” said Marc Rosen, MD, an orthopedic surgeon with Banner Health Clinic in Glendale, Arizona.

-The piriformis muscle is one of the muscles responsible for external rotation of your hip and aids in such simple movements as walking and maintaining your balance.
+The piriformis muscle is one of the muscles responsible for external rotation of your hip and aids in such simple movements as walking or running and maintaining your balance.
 “A healthy sciatic nerve passes under the piriformis muscle,” said Dr. Rosen, “but in some cases, the sciatic nerve penetrates and passes through the piriformis muscle.”
 According to Dr. Rosen, this ailment, commonly seen in runners and ice skaters, can occur during general exercise or with sedentary activity levels.

 Is your “pain in the butt” piriformis syndrome?